SpeechTherapy.org › Find a Speech Therapist

 Ready to find a speech therapist?

-Search our directory by state to find ASHA-certified speech-language pathologists near you — for children and adults across the United States.
+Browse our directory by state to find ASHA-certified speech-language pathologists near you — for children and adults, in-person and online.

 This directory is intended to help families locate qualified speech therapy providers and does not constitute medical or clinical advice.